lm2-poly/PeriPyDIC/README.md

    * `PD_problem.x` A vector **x** of linearly distributed points on the bar.
 Its length is equal to `PD_deck.Num_Nodes`

-In order to **solve the problem** it is necessary to select a material parameter and loading it in an object called `forces` for example.
+In order to **solve the problem** it is necessary to select a material parameter and load it in an object called `forces` for example.
 This is covered in the section *elastic_material* class.
+Solving the problem is covered in *PD_problem methods* section.

 **After solving the problem**, the following variables are also available: